 At first, the control on exchange rates was removed under the pressure of increasing financial speculation.
 Then, the firm regulations of the Bretton Woods Agreement were softened, and finally, until the early nineties, the restrictions on capital movements were cut by all OECD countries.
 Subsequently, foreign direct investments of monetary and real capital became possible leading to actual worldwide freedom of establishment for business enterprises and to a new kind of competition between countries: the locational competition.

 The WTO, founded decidedly as a stronghold of the new liberalist doctrine, sought, and still seeks multilateral free trade agreements not only for goods, but also for services.
 Lately, the WTO pushes for free labour movements too.
 With its principles of most-favored nation treatment (MFN) and national treatment the WTO intends to irreversibly secure and advance the negotiating process.
-For that, it requires each of its 153 member countries (Russia only joined in 2011) to grant their relevant maximum of market openness to each and every new trading candidate and to grant both foreign and domestic players absolutely equal footing.
+For that, it requires each of its 164 member countries to grant their relevant maximum of market openness to each and every new trading candidate and to grant both foreign and domestic players absolutely equal footing.
 As the process of market »liberalization« advances under these principles, member countries gradually lose control over their own economies and trade relations.

 The unquestioned acceptance of market liberalization in 1995, at the birth of the WTO, was dampened shortly afterwards, when the great markets of the developed industrial countries got caught in a state of saturation after forty years of growth.
 The global players tried to overcome the stagnation by means of technological innovation and export initiatives aimed at developing countries.
 But to their own surprise, they ended up competing with newly industrializing countries, in particular with China, which started to pursue an uncompromising strategy of export growth, supported by a devaluation of its currency.